Revocable Cryptography from Learning with Errors: Revocable Pseudorandom Functions

 \paragraph{From one-query to multi-query security.} We show that proving security with respect to $\mu=1$ is sufficient.
 That is, we show the following.

 \begin{claim} Supoose an $\rPRF$ scheme $(\gen, \prf,\eval,\revoke)$ satisfies $1$-revocable $\PRF$ security.
-Then, $\rPRF$ also satisfies the stronger notion of (multi-query) revocable PRF security. \end{claim} \begin{proof} We consider a sequence of hybrids defined as follows.
-Let $\adversary$ be a QPT adversary participating in the revocable PRF security experiment and let $(x_1,y_1),\ldots,(x_{\mu},y_{\mu})$ denote the challenge input-output pairs, for some polynomial $\mu=\mu(\secparam)$.
-We also denote by $k$ the $\PRF$ key sampled using $\gen$ by the challenger in~\Cref{fig:KR-PRF-Model2}.\\
+Then, $\rPRF$ also satisfies the stronger notion of (multi-query) revocable PRF security. \end{claim} \begin{proof} Let $\adversary$ be a $\QPT$ adversary that participating in the revocable $\PRF$ security experiment defined in~\Cref{fig:KR-PRF-Model2} and let $(x_1,y_1),\ldots,(x_{\mu},y_{\mu})$ denote the challenge input-output pairs, for some polynomial $\mu=\mu(\secparam)$.
+In the following, we denote by $k$ the $\PRF$ key sampled using $\gen$ by the challenger in~\Cref{fig:KR-PRF-Model2}.
+We consider a sequence of hybrids defined as follows.\\

 $\hybrid_{i}$, for $i \in [\mu+1]$: In this hybrid, $y_1,\ldots,y_{i-1}$ are sampled uniformly at random from $\{0,1\}^{\ell'}$ and $y_i,\ldots,y_{\mu}$ are generated as follows: $y_j=\prf(k,x_{j})$ for $j \geq i$.\\